PuFanqi23/MonoDGP/README.md

 </table>

-We also provide a new ckpt pretrained on the trainval set, you can directly utilize this ckpt and submit test results to the KITTI 3D object detection benchmark to verify our method.
+We also provide a new ckpt pretrained on the trainval set, you can directly utilize this ckpt and submit test results to the [KITTI 3D object detection benchmark](https://www.cvlibs.net/datasets/kitti/user_login.php) (You need to register an account) to verify our method.

 <table>
     <tr>